Sexual safety in the NHS

 This page provides information and resources that can be used by employers, trade unions and staff in NHS organisations to improve sexual safety and tackle sexual harassment.

-Statements from the SPF co-chairs
+Statement from the SPF co-chairs

 What are staff experiencing?